SAP/terraform-provider-cloudfoundry/docs/resources/app.md

 - `source_code_hash` (String) Used to trigger updates.
 Must be set to a base64-encoded SHA256 hash of the path specified.
 - `stack` (String) The base operating system and file system that your application will execute in.
 Please refer to the [docs](https://v3-apidocs.cloudfoundry.org/version/3.155.0/index.html#stacks) for more information
 - `strategy` (String) The deployment strategy to use when deploying the application.
 Valid values are 'none', 'rolling', and 'blue-green', defaults to 'none'.
-- `timeout` (Number) Defines the number of seconds that Cloud Foundry allocates for starting your app.
+- `timeout` (Number) Time in seconds at which the health-check will report failure.

 ### Read-Only